-1) Learn the nuts and bolts of how to develop your own remote citizenship services with A Guide to Remote Citizenship Services.
-This detailed guide was developed by the New Americans Campaign (NAC) Virtual Review partner, Asian American Advancing Justice—Los Angeles.
+1) Learn the nuts and bolts of how to develop your own remote citizenship services with a Comprehensive Guide to Remote Citizenship Services.
+This detailed guide was originally developed by the New Americans Campaign (NAC) Virtual Review partner, Asian American Advancing Justice—Los Angeles. and expanded with additional content from other NAC Virtual Review partners.
+You can also download Advancing Justice-LA’s original version of the Guide to Remote Citizenship Services.
 Download the guide to find tools, resources, planning considerations, sample service models, lessons learned and more.
 Immigration legal services providers may set up a remote legal review portal directly through the Immigration Advocates Network.

 2) The Catholic Legal Immigration Network, Inc. (CLINIC) has written a carefully considered practice advisory, Preparing Your Agency to Provide Immigration Legal Services During the COVID-19 Pandemic.
 It includes tips on how to prepare your physical office for the months ahead; how to prepare your staff to work remotely; how to maintain good communications with clients and staff; and how to prioritize your cases.